heybereket/oasis/docs/README.md

 # 🔨 Contributing to Oasis

+## Development Process
+Oasis is actively open to new contributions.
+If you would like to contribute, follow the instructions for the package(s) you are looking to set up in [docs/packages](./packages).
+We also highly recommend taking a look at our [issues](https://github.com/oasis-sh/oasis/issues) for anything interesting that may seem fitting for you to work on before deciding to add any new features.

+We also have a [public roadmap](https://github.com/oasis-sh/oasis/projects/9), that can be viewable for everyone.

+After you are done with a contribution, we use [pull requests](https://github.com/oasis-sh/oasis/pulls) to review all code before they potentially be merged into the project.
+As also stated in the project [README.md](https://github.com/oasis-sh/oasis/blob/staging/README.md), we use staging for all testing related purposes before it gets pushed to production.

 ## Commit Messages
 Oasis is following the [cz-conventional-changelog](https://github.com/commitizen/cz-conventional-changelog) standard for commit messages.

 1. Run `yarn` in the project root
 2. Add the files you want to commit with `git add [files]`
-3. Run `yarn commit` in the project root for a interactive prompt to appear, and follow the instructions.
+3. Run `yarn commit` in the project root for a interactive prompt to appear and follow the instructions.

+## Enviornment Variables
+Follow the enviornment variable examples (located in **.env.example**) for `web` and `api`, to fill in your own .env file. <br/>
+**Reminder:** Not all of the enviornment variables are required.

 ## Understanding Scripts
 ```bash